dotnet/docs-tools/actions/sequester/README.md

 - [ ] Populate the "GitHub Repo" field in Azure DevOps to make reporting by repository easier.
 - [ ] Add Epics (configurable) as a parent of user stories on import.
-- [ ] Update the label block in Quest when an issue is closed.
+- [X] Update the label block in Quest when an issue is closed.
 That way, any "OKR" labels get added when the work item is completed.
 This would be a simplified version of updating all labels when labels are added or removed.
 - [ ] Integrate with Repoman.
 That tool already performs a number of actions on different events in the repo.
 The code underlying these events could be ported there.
 - [ ] Encapsulate services into their own projects/packages, and share them as needed.
-- [ ] Use DI where applicable, enabling `IHttpClientFactory`, Polly (for transiant fault handling), `IOptions<T>` pattern, and easier testing.
+- [X] Use DI where applicable, enabling `IHttpClientFactory`, Polly (for transient fault handling), `IOptions<T>` pattern, and easier testing.

 ## Triggers

-The GitHub action will run on four events:

-- *Issue added to a project*: Adding an issue to a (GitHub) project indicates that the team has agreed to add it to the work backlog.
-The action will copy the issue to Quest, and add a comment on the GitHub issue that links to the work item.
-- *Assigned to changed*: When an issue is assigned, or it's assignment is changed, the action runs to update the person to whom the issue is assigned.
-- *Completed*: When an issue is closed, close the corresponding Quest work item.
+The GitHub action runs as a cron job, or from a manual trigger.
+In batch mode, it processes all issues updated in the last 5 days.
+You can specify the look-back time to increase or decrease that time.
+You can also specify a single issue to process.

 There are no plans to update the GitHub issue when changes are made in the Quest User Story.
 Any employee working in Quest has the expectation that their comments or updates are internal and secure.
 Automatically propagating that text to a public location creates the risk of publicly disclosing internal information.